How-to Easily Install Chair Cane Webbing Yourself!

 Shake off excess water from previously soaked reed spline and press into the groove.
 If you are working with a round seat, begin tamping and pressing in the spline from the center back.

-I’ve found it easiest for me to work my way around from left to right in a counter-clockwise direction, probably because I’m right-handed.
+I’ve found it easiest for me to work my way around from right to left in a counter-clockwise direction, probably because I’m right-handed.
 Try and see which way works best for you.

 Press the spline into the groove using the side of a wooden wedge over the top of the spline and then tap lightly with a hammer to push into the groove.